Logical queries

 that require them.

-For example, suppose data
+For example, suppose data has four variables

 and